Don’t wait until it needs repair to have your furnace inspected.

 What Is a Furnace Inspection?

-- Inspect and change air filters
+- Clean and replace air filters

-- Inspect and adjust fan switch
+- Inspect and lubricate moving parts

-- Check and adjust pilot light
+- Check and clear condensate drain

-- Test thermostat
+- Test and adjust the thermostat

-How Often Should a Furnace Be Inspected?
+How Often Do I Need a Furnace Inspection?